Shhaammiimm/Interview-Preparation-Helper-for-Software-and-IT-Engineers/README.md

-# 🎯 Interview Preparation Helper for Software and IT students
+# 🎯 Interview Preparation Helper for Software and IT Engineers

 A comprehensive web application for managing and taking Multiple Choice Questions (MCQ) and Conceptual Questions (CQ) quizzes.
 Built with React frontend and Node.js/Express backend, featuring user authentication, quiz management, and job portal integration.